junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean finds it hard to ignore his eyes even if he tries to, as if the most heavy thing this ghost has, is the weight of his stare.
 He holds the stare for a long minute, a familiar sense of being seen, being watched, being observed, comes back.

 Dean swallows, suddenly realizing.
-"That's you hanging around, haunting me the last few days, aren't you?
-When I couldn't see you?
+"That's you hanging around, haunting me the last few days, aren't you, when I couldn't see you?
 Dude, it's freaking creepy!
 I got insomnia, and... and headache and all.
 You scared the shit out of me!"

 The ghost looks ashamed, shifting eyes, then shifting his whole shape, his figure flickering violently as if he's going to disappear just because of the shame he's bearing and radiating.
 "Sorry," then, "I truly didn't mean to make you comfortable."
 The color of the white fog that forms him start dimming, slowly showing the trend of sinking into invisible transparency.